qzda/sticky-board/README.md

 - Click the "×" button in the top-right corner of the note
 - Click "OK" in the confirmation dialog

+### Export/Import Notes

+- Click the **settings** button in the bottom-right corner to expand options
+- **Export**: Click the download button to save all notes as a JSON file (filename: stickys-[timestamp].json)
+- **Import**: Click the upload button to import notes from a JSON file
+  - Notes with same ID will be updated
+  - Notes with new ID will be added
+  - Existing notes not in the import file will be preserved

 ## 🚀 Dev

 ### Install Dependencies